Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 Course overview

-• Delivery: 3 x 1-hour lecture, 2-hour workshop
+• Delivery: 3 x 1-hour lectures, 2-hour workshop

-• Level: undergraduate first year students
+• Level: undergraduate, first year

 Teaching tools and techniques